kosenina/ad-mediation/ReadMe.md

 ./ad-mediation
 ```

-The first command specified to use Go modules for dependency management, where the second one builds the project and the last one runs the builded executable.
+The first command specify to use Go modules for dependency management, where the second one builds the project and the last one runs the builded executable.

-Now the application is up and running.
+Now the application is up and running and you can try it using Swagger on URL http://localhost:8080/swagger/index.html.

 ### Using Docker

-If you choose to use docker I recommend you to configure the application to use GCS Firestore, otherwise use docker compose, because it is more convenient to prepare mongoDB dependency.
+If you choose to use docker, I recommend you to configure the application to use Cloud Storage, otherwise use docker compose, because it is more convenient as to defining MongoDB configuration.

 To use docker, follow the instructions bellow: